Tensor categories for vertex operator superalgebra extensions: Applications

 Now we analyze the properties of asymptotic dimensions.
-Suppose there exists a unique untwisted simple module $Z_{(+)}$ with lowest conformal dimension among untwisted simple modules, and similarly suppose there exists a unique simple twisted module $Z_{(-)}$, the unique of lowest conformal dimension among twisted simple modules.
+Suppose there exists a unique untwisted simple module $Z_{(+)}$ with lowest conformal dimension among untwisted simple modules, and there also exists a unique simple twisted module $Z_{(-)}$ of lowest conformal dimension among twisted simple modules.
 We assume that $\ch^-[Z_{(+)}]$ does not vanish and that the lowest conformal weight spaces of $Z_{(\pm)}$ are purely even.
-For a simple $A$-module $X$, we have that:
+For a simple $A$-module $X$, we have:

 Now, for simple modules $X$ and $Y$ in $\repA$, we have that:

 This shows that asymptotic dimensions respect the tensor product on $\repA$.